It’s true, some fats are good for us.

 These are the type of foods that are loaded with saturated fat and that are really bad for heart health.

-Cook with coconut oil, instead of other vegetable oils, its molecular structure won’t get altered with heat, this is a subject you can read more about in the article edible oils.
+Cook with coconut oil, instead of other vegetable oils; its molecular structure won’t get altered with heat, which is a subject you can read more about in the article, “Healthy Edible Oils“.

 This is the type that helps to lower the risk of disease and heart attacks.